madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

 2. Define an async function called onSave.
   - Request permissions using [MediaLibrary.requestPermissionsAsync](https://docs.expo.dev/versions/latest/sdk/media-library/#medialibraryrequestpermissionsasyncwriteonly).
 You only need writeOnly permissions.
-  - From MediaLibrary.requestPermissionsAsync, you will get an object with a `status` attribute if `status === 'granted'`, write the photo to the camera roll using [MediaLibrary.createAssetAsync](https://docs.expo.dev/versions/latest/sdk/media-library/#medialibrarycreateassetasynclocaluri)
+  - From MediaLibrary.requestPermissionsAsync, you will get an object with a `status` attribute and if `status === 'granted'`, write the photo to the camera roll using [MediaLibrary.createAssetAsync](https://docs.expo.dev/versions/latest/sdk/media-library/#medialibrarycreateassetasynclocaluri)

 Check your camera roll for your image.